michael-metcalf/konami-code/README.md

 # konami-code

+The "Konami Code" is a classic video gmae cheat code that was primarily available in games produced by the video game developer and publisher Konami, such as Gradius, Contra, and Castlevania.
 ## Learn the Konami Code and never use this tool again 😎

 Having a hard time remembering the classic Konami Code? <br>